0xPolygon/polygon-docs/docs/pos/reference/contracts/stakingmanager.md

     From one Ethereum address, a **Staker can only be a validator or delegator** (it's just a design choice, no hard reasons).

-## Validator Admissions / Replacement
+## Validator admissions / replacement

 ### Admissions
 At present, there are no open validator slots available on Polygon PoS.
 There is also a waitlist to become a validator.
 In the future, if slots become available, validators may apply to be considered and removed off of the waitlist.